HL7/fhir-shorthand/input/pagecontent/reference.md

   `* subject 1..1`

-* Set the cardinality of the subject element to 1..1 and declare it as Must Support:
+* Set the cardinality of the subject element to 1..1 and declare it Must Support:

   `* subject 1..1 MS`